named-data/ndn-svs/README.md

 ## Contributing

-We greatly appreciate contributions to the ndn-svs code base, provided that they are licensed under the GPL 3.0+ or a compatible license (see below).
+We greatly appreciate contributions to the ndn-svs code base, provided that they are licensed under the LGPL 2.1+ or a compatible license (see below).
 If you are new to the NDN software community, please read the [Contributor's Guide](https://github.com/named-data/.github/blob/master/CONTRIBUTING.md) to get started.